Pitching instruction is moving in a "more is more" direction.

 The body isn't designed to handle the rapid velocity increases that are being sold.

-If you asked me to give a pitching clinic, but limited me to one pitcher, that picture would be Justin Verlander.
+If you asked me to give a pitching clinic, but limited me to discussing just one pitcher, that pitcher would be Justin Verlander.

 If you asked me to give a pitching clinic, but limited me to one slide, this picture would be on that slide.